Matrix Decomposition and Applications: Existence of LU Decomposition without Permutation

-The Gaussian elimination or Gaussian transformation reveals the origin of the LU decomposition.
-We then prove Theorem~\ref{theorem:lu-factorization-without-permutation} rigorously, i.e., the existence of the LU decomposition without permutation by induction. \begin{proof}[\textbf{of Theorem~\ref{theorem:lu-factorization-without-permutation}: LU Decomposition without Permutation}] We will prove by induction that every $n\times n$ square matrix $\bA$ with nonzero leading principal minors has a decomposition $\bA=\bL\bU$.
-The $1\times 1$ case is trivial by setting $L=1, U=A$, thus, $A=LU$.
+Gaussian elimination, or Gaussian transformation, provides insight into the foundation of LU decomposition.
+We now rigorously prove Theorem~\ref{theorem:lu-factorization-without-permutation}, which establishes the existence of LU decomposition without permutation, using mathematical induction. \begin{proof}[{of Theorem~\ref{theorem:lu-factorization-without-permutation}: LU decomposition without permutation}] We will prove by induction that every $n\times n$ square matrix $\bA$ with nonzero leading principal minors admits the LU decomposition of the form $\bA=\bL\bU$.
+For the base case ($n=1$), the result is trivial: set $L=1$ and $U=A$ so that $A=LU$.

-Suppose for any $k\times k$ matrix $\bA_k$ with all the leading principal minors being nonzero has an LU decomposition without permutation.
-If we prove any $(k+1)\times(k+1)$ matrix $\bA_{k+1}$ can also be factored as this LU decomposition without permutation, then we complete the proof.
+Now assume that any $k\times k$ matrix $\bA_k$ with all leading principal minors being nonzero has an LU decomposition without permutation.
+Our goal is to establish that any $(k+1)\times(k+1)$ matrix $\bA_{k+1}$ can also be expressed in this LU decomposition form without permutation.